AI-Accelerated-Engineering-Bootcamp/copilot-bootcamp-session-2/.github/steps/2-x-review.md

 - Documented testing guidelines covering unit, integration, and end-to-end tests
 - Summarized coding style and code quality principles for maintainable code
 - Used Copilot Agent Mode to build the app using the project context files
+- Refined and validated the test suite with Copilot prompts

 ### What's next?